signumsoftware/framework/Signum.Engine/Schema/Schema.md

 Internally, a `Schema` is just a `Dictionary<Type, Table>`.

-`Table` is the class that maps an `IdentifiableEntity` to database table.
+`Table` is the class that maps an `Entity` to database table.
 Contains a `Type`, a `Name`, an `Identitiy` flag, and two dictionaries, one for Fields and one for Columns.

 Usually, the underlying objects of these dictionaries are the same, depending of the Field's Type: